-We entered into an employment agreement with Ms. Sullivan in connection with her appointment as our interim Chief Financial Officer in August 2020, which sets forth her initial base salary, target bonus and new hire equity awards as described in the narrative above.
+We entered into an employment agreement with Ms. Sullivan in connection with her appointment as our interim Chief Financial Officer in August 2020, which sets forth her initial base salary, target bonus and new hire equity awards.
 Ms. Sullivan's employment agreement was amended and restated in September 2020 to provide for the severance payments and benefits described below.
 On January 29, 2021, the Board appointed Ms. Sullivan as the Head of Corporate Development.

-Under Ms. Sullivan's amended and restated employment agreement, in the event Ms. Sullivan is terminated without cause or resigns for good reason (as defined in the employment agreement), outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Ms. Sullivan will be entitled to receive: (i) continued base salary for nine months following the date of termination; and (ii) payment or reimbursement of continued healthcare coverage for up to nine months following a gainst the Company.
-In the event Ms. Sullivan is terminated without cause or resigns for good reason, during a period of time that begins three months prior to and ends 18 months following a change in control, Ms. Sullivan will be eligible to receive: (i) a lump sum severance payment equal to the sum of her base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) the full accelerated vesting of his outstanding equity awards, in each case, subject to his timely execution and delivery of a release of claims against the Company.
+Under Ms. Sullivan's amended and restated employment agreement, in the event Ms. Sullivan is terminated without cause or resigns for good reason (as defined in the employment agreement), outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Ms. Sullivan will be entitled to receive: (i) continued base salary for nine months following the date of termination; and (ii) payment or reimbursement of continued healthcare coverage for up to nine months following the date of termination, in each case, subject to her timely execution and delivery of a release of claims against the Company.
+In the event Ms. Sullivan is terminated without cause or resigns for good reason, during a period of time that begins three months prior to and ends 18 months following a change in control, Ms. Sullivan will be eligible to receive: (i) a lump sum severance payment equal to the sum of her base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) the full accelerated vesting of his outstanding equity awards, in each case, subject to her timely execution and delivery of a release of claims against the Company.